 If our lives are like comic books or movies, we may find ourselves in between the frames.
 This is where real life is lived: stuck somewhere in between a major plot point, in between reels.
 And it's what makes us feel unsatisfied.
 This does not mean there isn't meaning or consequence to what you're doing or experiencing; it just means there is no manual for this part.
 No script.

 Sure, it happened, but it's implied, not shown.
 You don't actually see it unfolding.
 It's like Jason Bourne going to the bathroom or eating Cheerios; it happens, but you don't see it.

-This is how our lives are different from the movies we watch — while we are living stories, there is no fast-forward button through the tough scenes or the mundane ones.
-It can seem quite hard and pointless, but in actuality, it is quite compelling.
+This is how our lives are different from the movies we watch.
+While we are living stories, there is no fast-forward button through the tough scenes or the mundane ones.
+It can seem hard and pointless, but in actuality, it's quite compelling.

 I believe in the power of story and that our lives should be tales worth telling.